magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

    *  `underscore.js`  <!--- AC-13-->
    *  `PrototypeJS`  <!--- AC-17-->

-*  The following libraries have been removed from core code dependencies:
+*  The following libraries have been removed:

    *  `es6-collections.js`   <!--- AC-18-->
    *  `MutationObserver.js` <!--- AC-15-->
    *  `Modernizr` <!--- AC-12-->
    *  `FormData.js`

-These libraries have been removed because all browsers that {{ site.data.var.ee }} 2.4.x supports have built-in support of this functionality.
+These libraries have been removed because all browsers that {{ site.data.var.ee }} 2.4.x supports have built-in support for this functionality.

 ### GraphQL

 This release includes these GraphQL enhancements:

-*  Storefront performance has been improved by the following changes to Magento caching of GraphQL requests.
+*  Storefront performance has been improved by the following changes to caching GraphQL requests.
 Fastly now caches:

    *  All authorized queries that are specific to customer data
    *  GraphQL requests with Bearer tokens <!--- PWA-1817-->

 *  The `storeConfig` query now returns the configuration settings for the Zero Subtotal Checkout and Check/Money Order payment methods. <!--- PWA-1576-->

 *  Merchants can use the new [`setNegotiableQuotePaymentMethod` mutation]({{page.baseurl}}/graphql/mutations/set-negotiable-quote-payment-method.html) to set the payment method on a negotiable quote. <!--- PWA-2114-->